RushikeshKamewar/PrivacyDashboard/README.md

 This app mainly focuses on bringing features of "Privacy Dashboard" as seen in DP2 of android 12 to older devices.

 ## Features:
-- Beautiful Interface.
+- Beautiful Interface
 - Privacy Indicators (permission icon will appear in top-right corner when permission is used)
-- Light/Dark Theme.
+- Light/Dark Theme
-- Dashboard for 24 hour app usage on home screen.
+- Dashboard for 24 hour app usage on home screen
-- Detailed view of permission/app usage.
+- Detailed view of permission/app usage
-- No unnecessary permissions.
+- No unnecessary permissions

 ## Permission Details: